ropensci/roweb3/content/blog/2024-04-16-markdown-programmatic/index.md

 -   Hugo, for blogdown or hugodown websites, which support the [Commonmark and GFM specs](https://gohugo.io/content-management/formats/#markdown),
 -   Jekyll which uses GFM with quirks through [kramdown](https://jekyllrb.com/docs/configuration/markdown/).

-Many tools using Markdown also accept metadata at the top of Markdown files, either YAML or TOML.
-Here is an example with YAML:
+Many tools using Markdown also accept *frontmatter*: metadata at the top of Markdown files, for instance YAML, TOML pr JSON.
+Here is an example with a YAML frontmatter:

 ``` md
 ---